 The previous category’s comedy counterpart is a different story: In roughly the same span, Jeffrey Tambor (Transparent), Alec Baldwin (30 Rock), and Jim Parsons (The Big Bang Theory) have all repeated, the latter on two separate occasions.
 As with last year, the safe bet is for the TV Academy to award Glover here (and in comedy writing) for Atlanta, though Bill Hader’s terrific performance as an assassin/aspiring actor in Barry is just the kind of Emmy catnip that could pose a threat.
 In the end, though, I’m rooting for Danson to take home his first statuette since Cheers: His reformed demon, Michael, propels The Good Place’s Season Two story of friendship from its early twists to its glorious conclusion.

-Donald Glover, Atlanta (FX)
+Will win: Donald Glover, Atlanta (FX)

 Should win: Ted Danson, The Good Place (NBC)